 Wearing Your Pearls

 Surprisingly, one of the best ways to care for your pearls is to wear them often.
 Pearls were born in the water and benefit from absorbing the moisture and oils that your skin naturally secretes throughout the day to keep their natural luster.
 So, go ahead, put them on and show them you care.

 Treat your pearls as a finishing touch.
 A good rule of thumb to keep your pearls clean and unscratched is to put them on as the last final touch to your outfit.
 Avoid applying makeup, hairspray, lotion or perfume once your pearls are on.
 Chemicals found in hairspray, cosmetics and perfume and can leave a cultured pearl dull, pitted or eat away at the nacre.

 Before undressing, remove your pearls.
 Also, remove pearls before reapplying any lotion, hairspray, etc.

-- Never use your pearls as long as their string is wet (after the cleaning process).
+- Never use your pearls if the stringing material is wet (after the cleaning process).
 A wet string can stretch and attract dirt.
 It will be hard to remove it afterward, so wait until the string is completely dry.

 - Avoid wearing pearls with clothes made of rough fabrics.
 They may cause scratches.

 - Do not submerge your pearls in water.
 Never wear your pearls while showering, swimming, or washing dishes.
-Chlorine will eat away at the epoxy securing the pearls to their mountings, and soaking the silk your pearls are strung on causes it to stretch out and break early.
+Chlorine will eat away at any epoxy securing the pearls to their mountings.
+Soaking the stringing silk causes it to stretch out and break early.

 - Remove pearls before exercising to keep them away from perspiration that contains acids pearls don’t like.